By default, EventPilot projects are set up to display a session rating.

 - Use the dragging icon to adjust the order of questions.
 Any new question you add, is added to the top.

-- Set the filter as necessary and create the questions
+- Set the name and filter as necessary and create the questions

 - If you have multiple speakers in one single presentation, each speaker name will be displayed with the set of questions for that speaker.
 For example, within a session detail view, first, the session survey questions will be displayed followed by the speaker questions repeated for each speaker.